Duration: two years

 This two-year programme develops the practical techniques required to create studio video projects and productions.
 At the start of the course you will work with the basic skills of camera management, lighting and sound design; later moving on to script writing, directing and film making.
 You will have the opportunity to create short narratives and concept pieces, covering all the stages in production, to reach a professional level of training.

-This course is divided into 4 semesters, each lasting 15 weeks, followed by independent learning and reflection.
+This course is divided into 6 terms, each lasting 10 weeks, followed by independent learning and reflection.
 The course spans 18-20 months, during which time you may be selected for work experience, which is a great opportunity to hone your practical and communication skills with a real client.

 |Term 1||Term 2||Term 3|